Y Bryn

 The health and safety record of the wind industry is far better than many other forms of industrial energy generation.
 Health and safety considerations are a central factor in all our activities.
 There is no scientifically accepted evidence of adverse impacts on human health from wind turbines.

 A Met Mast was installed close to the summit of Mynydd Margam in early 2021.
-The intention is for this to gather data for circa two years, which will help inform wind speed information, which can be correlated against other wind gathering instruments in the region.
-This data will be used to inform positioning of turbines and contribute to the design and operation of the project.
+The data gathered has helped inform positioning of turbines and contribute to the design and operation of the project.

 Yes, bird surveys commenced in winter 2019 and some initial ecological surveys and monitoring commenced in 2020, with further surveys underway across 2021.
-Survey work and assessment will continue throughout the pre-application process and will be fed into the development process for the project.
+Survey work and assessment continued throughout the pre-application process and will fed into the development process for the project.

-We are currently considering different route options for construction access and component delivery to the site.
+We considered different route options for construction access and component delivery to the site.

-All routes will be thoroughly assessed as part of a Traffic Impact Assessment and an Abnormal Indivisible Load (AIL) Survey Report to ensure that vehicles can make the journey without undue impact on the road network or surrounding areas.
-A Preliminary Construction Traffic Management Plan and a Preliminary AIL Traffic Management Plan will outline the detail of the works and associated traffic movements, including where there may be any mitigation required to address identified issues with the road network locally.
+All routes have been thoroughly assessed as part of a Traffic Impact Assessment and an Abnormal Indivisible Load (AIL) Survey Report to ensure that vehicles can make the journey without undue impact on the road network or surrounding areas.
+A Preliminary Construction Traffic Management Plan and a Preliminary AIL Traffic Management Plan outline the detail of the works and associated traffic movements, including where there may be any mitigation required to address identified issues with the road network locally.

 The principle of grid connection has been agreed to join the transmission system network, not far from the site.
 The exact grid connection point and route is not yet confirmed, this is something we are still working on, however we are considering how best to minimise any wider impacts related to grid connection.